X00LA/Extension-DynamicLore/README.md

 ## Installation

-Install via SillyTavern's built-in "Download Extensions and Assets" tool, or use the direct GitHub link:
+Install via SillyTavern's built-in "Download Extensions and Assets" tool, or use the direct GitHub link.

+**Note**: Ensure you have the latest version of SillyTavern for compatibility.